Seana Bhraigh past visits.

 I was at just coming home from running the annual winter course for the RAF mountain rescue Teams when the news was broken by the BBC.
 They just said that a MRT team leader had been killed, no name was given and it was an awful time for our families.

 When the news broke that it was Phil it was a terrible tragedy as I knew Phil and the Assynt team well and cannot imagine that happening during a training exercise in such a remote area.
-An amazing place with so many varying memories, the peace and quiet was incredible and the hills so green and the heather coming into bloom made this a great walk out even in the torrential rain.
+An amazing place with so many varying memories, the peace and quiet was incredible and the hills so green in the summer and the heather coming into bloom made this a great walk out even in the torrential rain.
 We had climbed together and got to know each other well Assynt MRT are a great team and we helped out with bits and pieces when we could.
 Phil was a huge part of the community and I still miss him to this day.
+I went to his funeral in Lochinver it was a difficult time and a reminder to all of us that tragedy can occur at any time.
+Mountain Rescue are not excluded from this.
+I would like to find out the details of the Avalanche from any of the Assynt Team who were there.
+I am helping with an Avalanche survey that goes back to 1960.

 There was a small cairn on I am sure Quinag just of one of the beleachs/ tops with a great view of the wild Assynt that Phil loved and I visited it not long after the funeral.